Market Intelligence For Finance

 What industries benefit most from market intelligence?

-Industries such as banking, investment management, insurance, and fintech benefit significantly from market intelligence due to their reliance on data-driven decision-making.
+Industries such as banking, investment management, insurance, and corporate finance benefit significantly from market intelligence.
+It helps these sectors optimize strategies, mitigate risks, and identify growth opportunities.

 How can small businesses leverage market intelligence?